 “Maybe you boys should apply to Columbia and live your dreams.”
-I felt I had entered into the world of our Midsummer Night’s Dream.
+I feel I have entered into the world of our Midsummer Night’s Dream.

-We looked at each other, holding hands, sitting at a grand dining table, smiling at Casper whose arms were around us, and thinking how perfect.
-The first bite of my cordon bleu chicken confirmed it.
+We look at each other, holding hands, sitting at a grand dining table, smiling at Casper whose arms are around us, and thinking how perfect.
+The first bite of my chicken Cordon Bleu confirms it.

-I insisted we spend the night there.
-His bed had silk sheets and was twice as wide as mine.
-Who knows what Isabelle thought when she washed those sheets.
-I felt like a dog marking my territory.
+I insist we spend the night there.
+His bed has silk sheets and is twice as wide as mine.
+Who knows what Isabelle will think when she washes those sheets.
+I feel like a dog marking my territory.

-I woke up late and missed Jack.
-He was sitting by the window.
+I wake up late and miss Jack.
+He’s sitting by the window.

-“Are we becoming too much alike,” I asked after hugging him from behind.
+“Are we becoming too much alike,” I ask, hugging him from behind.
 “When did you start sitting at the window contemplating your life.”

 “It’s nice.
 I know why you do it now.”

 “It’s better with someone in your arms.”
-Casper lay on his back in bed, naked, and snoring with a big hard-on.
+Casper lies on his back in bed, naked, and snoring with a big hard-on.

-“Then, come here,” and we snuggled and spooned.
+“Then, come here,” and we snuggle and spoon.

 “Is it silly that I enjoyed your coming out to your parents, more than to mine.”
-Jack said.
+Jack says.

 “Well, I totally enjoyed yours more.
 I wanted to kill Hippie.”

 “He was right, though.
 You had to grow a pair.
-Now look at you, beating up haters in the street.”
+Now look at you now, beating up haters in the street.”

 “You are my hero.
 That asshole attacked me.”